abhirathmahipal/BooksGalore/README.md

 - Remove occurances of duplicate code if left accidentally.
 - **Code can be refactored in a lot of places.**
 - Try and catch statements.
+- The actual algorithms via which an ISBN can be checked (like how creditcard number are validated using certain rules).

 ## Reasoning Behind Decisions
 - Chose Flask as Flask (with multithreads enabled) + gunicorn + nginx is decent for a sqlite databse.
 Also I'm more familiar with Flask than Django.